hep-gc/shoal/shoal-agent/README.md

 1. `pip install shoal-agent`
 2. Check settings in `shoal_agent.conf` update as needed.
 Make sure RabbitMQ server is running.
-3. If sudo was used `chmod +x /etc/init.d/shoal_agent`, otherwise copy shoal_agent script in scripts folder to `/etc/init.d/` and make it executable.
+3. If sudo was used `chmod +x /etc/init.d/shoal_agent`.
- - May need to adjust script to point point at `shoal-agent` script and python path.
+ - May need to adjust values in init.d script to point at `shoal-agent` script and usable Python path.

-4. Start shoal agent `service shoal_agent start` or `shoal-agent` and confirm it works.
+4. Start Shoal Agent `service shoal_agent start` or `shoal-agent` and confirm it works.
 5. Add Shoal Agent to chkconfig or similiar service.
  - `chkconfig --add shoal_agent`
  - `chkconfig shoal_agent on`